About Mt. Hood Oregon Resort

 Occupancy tax is 7.8 percent per room per night not included in the room rate.

 What are the accepted credit cards at The Resort?

 American Express, Discover, MasterCard, Visa

-If you use a Debit Card, the authorization charge of $25.00 will be put on the card by the Front Desk will take 7-10 Business Days to release the money back into your account based on your financial institution.
+If you use a Debit Card, the authorization charge of $25.00 will be put on the card by the Front Desk; this will take 7-10 Business Days to release the money back into your account based on your financial institution.

 Tell me about the Resort Fee.
 What does it include?